PavanVKashyap/Turing-Model-of-pPf/README.md

 A Turing model of the transition from laminar to turbulence in wall-bounded shear flows is encoded in the files.
 It solves a system of 2 PDE with the inclution of stochastic multiplicative noise.
 The scripts written allows you to :
 1) Draw phase portraits of the model
+2) Perfom linear instability analysis
-2) Explore the kinetics of the model equations in the time domain alone i.e temporal dynamcis without space for the
+3) Explore the kinetics of the model equations in the time domain alone i.e temporal dynamcis without space for the
    - Noise-free system
    - Stochastic system with noise
-3) Simulate the full PDE as a a nonlinear inital value problem with options :
+4) Simulate the full PDE as a nonlinear inital value problem for :
    - System with OR without nonlinear advection
    - Noise-free or stohchastic
-4) A bunch of initial conditions can be constructed inluding pulses, array of pulses, pattern or a chimera of both pulses and patterns within the same domain
+5) A bunch of initial conditions can be constructed inluding pulses, array of pulses, pattern or a chimera of both pulses and patterns within the same domain
-5) The model can be tuned by changing the parameters suitably
+6) The model can be tuned by changing the parameters suitably
-6) A weakly nonlinear analysis is included to ascertain the nature of the Turing instability : Supercritical / subcritical.
+7) A weakly nonlinear analysis is included to ascertain the nature of the Turing instability : Supercritical / subcritical.

 The script is written in Python 3 with PyQt5 rendering the necessary GUI.
 The python modules required are available in the requirements.txt file which can be used to setup a python environment.